Rajiv Malhotra: American academia

-Malhotra argues that American scholarship has undermined India "by encouraging the paradigms that oppose its unity and integrity", with scholars playing critical roles, often under the garb of 'human rights' in channelling foreign intellectual and material support to exacerbate India's internal cleavages.
-According to Malhotra, Indian-American donors were "hoodwinked" into thinking that they were supporting India through their monetary contributions to such programmes.
-Malhotra compares the defence of Indian interests with corporate brand management, distrusting the loyalties of Indian scholars:
+Malhotra argues that American scholarship has undermined India "by encouraging the paradigms that oppose its unity and integrity", with scholars playing critical roles, often under the garb of 'human rights' in channeling foreign intellectual and material support to exacerbate India's internal fault lines.
+He claims Indian-American donors were "hoodwinked" into thinking they were supporting India through their monetary contributions to such programmes.
+Malhotra compares the defence of Indian interests with corporate brand management, distrusting the loyalties of Indian scholars.

-According to Malhotra, a positive stance on India has been under-represented in American academia, due to programmes being staffed by Westerners, their "Indian-American Sepoys" and Indian Americans wanting to be white — whom he disparages as "career opportunists" and "Uncle Toms" who "in their desire to become even marginal members of the Western Grand Narrative sneer at Indian culture in the same manner as colonialists once did".
+Malhotra argues that a positive stance on India has been under-represented in American academia, due to programmes being staffed by Westerners, their "Indian-American Sepoys" and Indian Americans who want to be white – whom he disparages as "career opportunists" and "Uncle Toms", who "in their desire to become even marginal members of the Western Grand Narrative, sneer at Indian culture in the same manner as the colonialists once did".
 Malhotra has accused academia of abetting the "Talibanisation" of India, which would also lead to the radicalisation of other Asian countries.

 U-turn theory

-According to Malhotra, the Western appropriation of Indic ideas and knowledge systems has a long history.
-"The U-Turn Theory", as stated by Malhotra, the appropriation occurs in several stages:
+Malhotra posits that the Western appropriation of Indic ideas and knowledge systems has a long history.
+He names this theory of his "The U-Turn Theory".
+He then goes on to show how the appropriation occurs in several stages: